When Should I Change My Air Conditioner’s Air Filter at Home?

 How To Remember To Change Your Air Conditioner’s Air Filters

 It’s simple; sign up for the Service Experts Email Club.
-When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
-In addition, your email subscription preferences let’s you set a reminder to change your Livermore area home’s air filter every 30, 60, 90, 120 or 365 days, or any date you find most convenient.
+This is a convenient way to get money-saving discounts and other helpful information on your smartphone, tablet or desktop.
+But wait… there’s more, your email subscription preferences let’s you set a reminder to change your the U.S. area home’s air filter every 30, 60, 90, 120 or 365 days, or any date you find most convenient.

 How to replace your return air filter

-Most of us know how to replace the air filter in their equipment, but some residences have an additional filter in the return vent.
-Whether you have one or not is dependent on what your unit's manufacturer recommends.
-Your unit is engineered to handle a maximum amount of pressure in your home sweet home, and the more filters you have the fiercer the blower motor works, which can reduce the life expectancy of your system if it isn’t designed for it.
-Discovering whether you have a return filter and replacing it is easy:
+Most of you know how to replace the air filter in their equipment, but some homes have another filter in the return vent.
+Whether you have one or not is dependent on which HVAC system you have.
+Your HVAC is made to handle a maximum amount of pressure in your home, and the more filters you have the more the blower motor works, which can reduce the lifespan of your system if it isn’t designed for it.
+Learning whether you have a return filter and replacing it is easy:

 - Verify the filter type is the one recommended by the manufacturer.

-Incredible though it may seem, filters can dramatically alter your home’s airflow, which is why we recommend referring to the manufacturer.
-A top tier HEPA filter that is designed to catch tinier dust will reduce airflow more than a cheaper filter.
-With restricted airflow comes more pressure on your system, so you need to verify that your HVAC system was made to handle it.
-Otherwise, you could experience uneven heating and cooling efficiency in your home, and HVAC parts may die off much faster than otherwise.
+Crazy as it may seem, filters can greatly affect your home’s airflow, which is why we recommend referring to the manufacturer.
+A more expensive HEPA filter that is designed to catch tinier dust will reduce airflow more than a cheaper filter.
+With restricted airflow comes increased pressure on your system, so you ought to verify that your HVAC system was built to handle it.
+Otherwise, you may experience lowered heating and cooling efficiency in your home, and system parts may wear out much faster than normal.